variantstudios/compasshighschool.org/pages/pac/index.md

 # Compass Parent Action Council (PAC)

 Welcome to the Compass Parent Action Council (PAC).
-We are delighted that you are interested in getting involved as a parent member within the Compass community.
+We are delighted that you are interested in being involved as a parent member within the Compass community.
 Take a moment to familiarize yourself with our Mission and all that PAC aims to offer.

 ### Mission

-*The Compass Community Collaborative School Parent Action Council (PAC) is a parent volunteer organization, whose objective is to enhance the school experience for the students of Compass Community Collaborative School (CCC).
-Through the PAC, parents work together to enrich the educational and social environment of CCC.*
+*The Compass Community Collaborative School Parent Action Council (PAC) is a parent volunteer organization whose objective is to enhance enrich the educational and social environment of Compass Community Collaborative School.*

 ### Meetings

 PAC meetings are held the **first Monday of every month\*** at Compass.<br>6:30-7:00p PAC Business Meeting<br>7:00-8:00p PAC Parent Education<br>*\*Unless this day falls on a No School Day or Holiday*

-### Arms of the PAC

-1. **Student Support:** These parents are liaisons to the student community and assist in enriching the student experience.
-This could include coordinating social activities, finding community connections students are in need of, etc. If students need help sourcing supplies, manpower or funding, they can make a call to these members of the PAC for assistance.
-2. **Culture:** Enriching and bringing the Compass community together through; Staff Appreciation, Parent Education, After Hours Socials, etc.
-3. **Fundraising:** Not to be confused with Development, funds raised by the PAC go to support PAC initiatives (student needs, events, etc).
-See below for ongoing passive fundraisers.&nbsp;
-4. **Communications:** Responsible for PAC newsletters and email, facilitating PAC meetings, and managing the PAC Facebook group page.
+### What We Do

+Are you a parent or guardian eager to help build Compass community and culture?
+PAC can always use Parent Coordinators to help&nbsp;**coordinate educational and social activities and events** (student socials, staff appreciation gestures, parent education, after-hours socials, community service outings, etc).
+We also do a wee bit of fundraising to help pay for the activities mentioned above.

 ### Executing Our Mission

 In a way true to our school’s approach to learning, the PAC takes a collaborative approach to executing its mission.
-ALL Compass parents/caregivers are welcome to be a part of the PAC and attend its meetings. **These monthly meetings are the forum for presenting updates on PAC events/projects/activities and where new ideas may be pitched.** If an idea is deemed a “go” *by the parents in attendance*, the green light is given and a Parent Coordinator is assigned to execute all facets of the task (pulling in other parent volunteers as needed).
+ALL Compass parents/guardians are welcome to be a part of the PAC and attend its meetings. **These monthly meetings are a forum for planning and presenting updates on PAC events/projects/activities.** If an idea is deemed a “go” *by the parents in attendance*, the green light is given and a *Parent Coordinator* is assigned to execute all facets of the task (pulling in other parent volunteers as needed).

 ### Are You a Project Coordinator?

 Please [email](mailto:pac@compassfortcollins.org?subject=Agenda%20Item)&nbsp;items you want included in the next PAC Meeting Agenda by the Thursday PRIOR to the PAC meeting.
 If you are unable to attend and have an update to share, [email](mailto:pac@compassfortcollins.org?subject=Agenda%20Item) the Communications Coordinator by the Thursday prior.
-A reminder will be sent out to all Project Coordinators in advance.
-If at any time a Project Coordinator needs to get a message out (email, social media, etc), he/she simply contacts the&nbsp;[Communication Coordinator](mailto:pac@compassfortcollins.org)—preferably providing 48 hours advance notice.
+If at any time a Parent Coordinator needs to get a message out, he/she simply contacts the&nbsp;[Communication Coordinator](mailto:pac@compassfortcollins.org)—preferably providing 48 hours advance notice.

 ### Passive Fundraising